Greg Walters

-Greg Walters (born August 12, 1970) is a Canadian former professional ice hockey player who currently serves as the head coach for the Owen Sound Attack of the Ontario Hockey League (OHL).
+Greg Walters (born August 12, 1970) is a Canadian former professional ice hockey player and coach.
 He was drafted into the National Hockey League in 1990, but spent his career playing in the minor leagues.
 During 12 seasons, he played 248 games in the American Hockey League, and 241 games in the International Hockey League.
-He later turned to coaching, and has won two Ontario Junior Hockey League Coach of the Year awards, and one Canadian Junior Hockey League Coach of the Year award.
+Turning to coaching, he won two Ontario Junior Hockey League Coach of the Year awards, and one Canadian Junior Hockey League Coach of the Year award.
+He was later a head coach in the Ontario Hockey League for the Oshawa Generals and the Owen Sound Attack.

 Playing career

 Walters played three seasons of junior ice hockey for the Ottawa 67's, after being drafted 65th overall in the 1987 OHL priority draft.
 In his third season in Ottawa, Walters scored 36 goals, and 90 points, playing for coach Brian Kilrea.
 Walters was drafted in the 4th round, 80th overall, of the 1990 NHL Entry Draft by the Toronto Maple Leafs.
 Walters did not reach the National Hockey League, and spent 12 seasons in the minor leagues.
 He played 248 games in the American Hockey League for the Newmarket Saints, St. John's Maple Leafs, and the Rochester Americans; and 241 games in the International Hockey League for the Fort Wayne Komets, Chicago Wolves, and the Houston Aeros.
 Walters played for the Brantford Smoke, and won the Colonial Cup in the 1992–93 season.
 In the 1993–94 season for Brantford, Walters had his best offensive season, scoring 42 goals, and 104 points.
 Walters was considered a defensive winger, and played for future NHL coaches Bruce Boudreau, Marc Crawford, Ron Low and John Tortorella.